fsaresh/fsaresh.github.io/content/posts/tech_and_tools/degoogling/index.md

 - Messaging: [Signal](https://signal.org/en/), an end-to-end encrypted messaging app that works on both iPhone and Android and has a desktop client
 - Mobile: [GrapheneOS](https://grapheneos.org/), an OS based on base/stock Android built with security and privacy from the ground up [^1]
     [^1]: Super easy to install on any Pixel phone.
 I remember installing custom bootloaders, running `adb` commands, and bricking a device when I tried putting custom ROMs on a phone ten years ago.
 Now, it was four clicks with no issues.
+- Notes: I use [Obsidian]() these days, and it's been fantastic.
+I even set up my website builder to use Obsidian as the editor
 - Photos: I back up to [ente.io](https://ente.io/) now
 - Storage: my important files are backed up to [Proton Drive](https://proton.me/drive/free), my spreadsheets for personal finance stuff are in [Zoho Sheets](https://www.zoho.com/sheet/?ireft=nhome&src=all-products-phome), but I still have several Google Docs and Google Sheets that were collaborative efforts in my GDrive.
 - Videos: as "wrappers" around YouTube, [Invidious](https://inv.riverside.rocks/feed/popular) on desktop, and [NewPipe with SponsorBlock](https://github.com/gilbsgilbs/NewPipeSponsorBlock#newpipe-x-sponsorblock-x-return-youtube-dislike) for mobile